tsimeonov/Computer-Science/Computer Science/CM1015 Computational Mathematics/Week 9/week 9.md

 We often need to represent intervals on the number line.
 To help us do this we introduce the set R. R is called the set of real numbers.
 We use to denote all numbers from minus infinity to plus infinity.
 To show that a number _x_ is in this set, we write _x_ ∈ R, where ∈ means "belongs to".

+There are three different kinds of intervals:

+1. The closed interval, an interval that includes its end-points is called a **closed interval**.
+All the numbers from 1 to 3, including bot 1 and 3, comprise a closed interval, and this is denoted using square brackets, [1,3]

+Hence the interval [1,3] can be expressed as

+{x: x ∈ R, 1 ⩽ x ⩽ 3 }